 HYPERTUFA TROUGHS By Patrick Ryan, Education Specialist, Alaska Botanical Garden Hypertufa is an artificial stone material used to make garden planters.
-The containers are great for showing off rock garden plants, succulents, dwarf hostas, dwarf conifers, etc. Making hypertufa is easy and fun.
+The containers are great for showing off rock garden plants, succulents, dwarf hostas, dwarf conifers, bonsai etc. Making hypertufa is easy and fun.
 It's best done outdoors as the dry ingredients are very dusty.
 A dust mask is recommended.
-Supplies:

-Mixing tub

-Container for measuring (coffee can, bucket etc.)

-Peat moss (screened to remove large chunks or sticks)

-Perlite

-Portland cement

-Concrete reinforcing fibers (optional from concrete supply store)-for larger planters

-Water

-Dust mask

-Rubber/nitrile gloves

-Trowel

-Plastic drop cloth

-Plastic, metal or wood container for a form

-Wire brush-to rough up surface when drying project (optional)

-Duct tape or packaging tape to reinforce soft-sided forms (cardboard)

-Plastic trash bag to line form for easy removal

-Things to use for forms:
+Supplies Mixing tub (mortar mixing tub from Lowe's/Home Depot.
+Doubles as a potting tray) Container for measuring (coffee can, bucket etc.) Peat moss (screened to remove large chunks or sticks) Perlite Portland cement Concrete reinforcing fibers (optional from concrete supply store)-for larger planters Water Dust mask Rubber/nitrile gloves Trowel Plastic drop cloth Plastic, metal, cardboard or wood container for a form Wire brush-to rough up surface when drying project (optional) Duct tape to reinforce soft-sided forms (cardboard) Plastic trash bag to line form for easy removal Things to use for forms.

-You can mold inside a container or over the outside.
-A large plastic planter bowl makes a great project, either filling the bowl with a 1 1⁄2 to 2-inch thickness mixture, or turning the bowl over and adding the mix to the outside.
-If using the outside, be sure to use a flat, level surface so the bowl will sit properly.
+Remember you can mold inside a container, or over the outside.
+A large plastic planter bowl makes a great project, either filling the bowl with a 1 $\frac{1}{2}$ to 2-inch thickness mixture, or turning the bowl over and adding the mix to the outside.
+If using the outside technique, be sure to make a flat, level bottom so the bowl will sit properly.
 Always leave room inside the project for adding soil to the finished container later.
-Smaller pots and small soil-holding spaces dry out sooner.
-Try using: Half gallon milk cartons (cut in half) or nursery pots Large stainless steel or plastic mixing bowl or planter bowl Hanging basket Cardboard boxes (reinforce outside with duct or packaging tape.)
-Insulation blue board for larger trough (make into box with screws and duct tape) Check craft store, junk shops, etc. for baskets, bowls etc. Bubble wrap, large and small-to line the pot before adding mix.
-For texture.
-Burlap-same as bubble wrap.
+Smaller pots and small soilholding spaces dry out sooner.
+Try using:

+-Half gallon milk cartons (cut in half) or nursery pots -Large stainless steel or plastic mixing bowl or planter bowl -Hanging basket - Cardboard boxes (reinforce outside with duct tape) -Insulation blue board for larger trough (make into box with screws and duct tape) -Check craft store, junk shops, etc. for baskets, bowls etc. -Bubble wrap, large and small-to line the pot before adding mix.
+For texture. -Burlap-same as bubble wrap.
 Added for texture.

-Nails or screwdrivers for etching when released from mold (usually 24-48 hours).
-Jewels, shells, marbles, spruce boughs for inserting into edge while soft (doesn't seem to work well with tufa, as it is a coarse material).
-A drill and one-inch bit to drill holes in bottom after releasing from mold.
-Use traction sand or pea gravel for topdressing when finished, especially with alpines + succulents.
-There are many recipes, but I have settled on the 3-3-2 mix: 3 parts peat (sifted), 3 parts perlite and 2 parts Portland cement.
-You can add color to your mix in pigments as you become more comfortable with the project.
+-Nails or screwdrivers for etching when released from mold (usually 24-48 hours). -Jewels, shells, marbles, spruce boughs for inserting into edge while soft.
+Doesn't seem to work well with tufa, as it is a coarse material. -A drill and $\frac{1}{2}$ inch bit to drill holes in bottom after releasing from mold. -Use traction sand or pea gravel for topdressing when finished, especially with alpines and succulents.
+There are many recipes, but I have settled on the 1-1-1/2 mix: 1 part peat (sifted), 1 part 1 perlite and 1/2 part Portland cement.
+You can add color by mixing in pigments as you become more comfortable with the project.
 There are concrete dyes and stains available.
 Procedure: